lod4hss-apps/logre/documentation/faq.md

 ### How to edit a Data Bundle?

 On the Configuration page, in the data bundle list, click on the pen icon to edit a data bundle.
+The same dialog now exposes the **Import data** and **Update the model (SHACL)** actions.

 ---